silvercart/silvercart/docs/en/02_Userbase/01_The_SilverCart_Handbook/02_Shipping-Fee-Management/index.md

 In an example I will show you how to create a new shipping fee from a new carrier called UPS.

-Log yourself in to the backoffice and go to SilvercartConfiguration→Carrier:
+Log yourself in to the backoffice and go to "Handling"→"Carriers":

 ![](_images/1-2-config-carrier.png)